thegetty/quire-docs/content/learn/tutorial.md

 - [A complete Markdown reference](/guide/fundamentals/) is available in the “Fundamentals” chapter of this guide, but for quick rules and tips, refer to our [Markdown cheatsheet](/resources/cheatsheet/).
 {{< /q-class >}}

-For more specialized features (especially images, multimedia, and citations), Quire extends Markdown’s capabilities with a set of {{< q-glossary "shortcodes" >}}.
+For more specialized features (especially images, multimedia, and citations), Quire extends Markdown’s capabilities with a set of {{< q-def "shortcodes" >}}.

 1. Type the following figure image shortcode on a new line in your `preface.md` file.